zhtmike/wsc-project/README.md

 ## Prerequisite

 1. A Java 8 environment is required to run Stanford CoreNLP.
-The command `java -version` shows the java version, and the version should be greater than 1.8.0.
-Java SE can be downloaded from <http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html>

 2. A Python3 environment is required to run the scripts.
 A shell script `./create_python_env.sh` is provided to download Miniconda3 and install it locally.

 ## Installation

-1. If the python envrionment is created by `./create_python_env.sh`, user needs to activate the python3 environment first by running `source ./miniconda3/bin/activate`.

-2. In the current directory, run `python -m pip install --user -r requirements.txt`.
+1. In the current directory, run `python -m pip install --user -r requirements.txt` to install all depencies.

-3. Download Stanford CoreNLP from <http://nlp.stanford.edu/software/stanford-corenlp-full-2017-06-09.zip> and unzip it into `./corenlp/`, or you may unzip it in other places.
+2. Download Stanford CoreNLP from <http://nlp.stanford.edu/software/stanford-corenlp-full-2017-06-09.zip> and unzip it into `./corenlp/`.

-4. Download the model files <http://nlp.stanford.edu/software/stanford-english-corenlp-2017-06-09-models.jar> and <http://nlp.stanford.edu/software/stanford-english-kbp-corenlp-2017-06-09-models.jar> and save them in the same directory, e.g. `./corenlp/stanford-corenlp-full-2017-06-09/`.
+3. Download the model files <http://nlp.stanford.edu/software/stanford-english-corenlp-2017-06-09-models.jar> and <http://nlp.stanford.edu/software/stanford-english-kbp-corenlp-2017-06-09-models.jar> and save them in the same directory, e.g. `./corenlp/stanford-corenlp-full-2017-06-09/`.

 ## Running the script